wesleyr6/react-movies/README.md

 * REACT_APP_API_URL = `https://api.themoviedb.org/3`
 * REACT_APP_API_KEY = `your API key`

-Notice: If the `REACT_APP_ENV` is set to `production`, you will not able to see the redux dev tools neither the middlewares.
+Notice: If the `REACT_APP_ENV` is set to `production`, you will not able to see the redux dev tools neither the `redux-logger` middleware.

 ### Client
 * install all project dependencies with `npm install`